CH 1 - CONTACTS

-Baltic sea, April 13th, 1982, 0745hrs
+Baltic Sea, April 13th, 1982, 0745hrs

 He cleaned his screen again and blinked his eyes a few times before looking back at it.
-Nothing.
+Still nothing.
 The yellow line, which would indicate a contact, moved slightly with the ocean‘s background noise but with no indication of a contact.
 He looked up at the BTR, the printer that would continuously print the contact bearings on a paper roll as the minutes passed.
 The screen in front of him would tell him the bearing to the contact just now.
 The printer would tell him where it had been and how it was moving.

 Squinting and running his index finger across it, he was looking for anything that would mark the sound he thought he had heard.
 Not a thing.
 He reached for a pen to make a note of the time.
 That would help him rewind the tape later to see if he could find anything of interest.

-“Con, sonar, New contact bearing 175, weak, the bearing is not moving.”
+“Con, Sonar.
+New contact bearing 175, weak.
+The bearing isn’t moving.”

-“Understood,” the Torpedo officer answered.
+“Understood,” the torpedo officer answered.
 “Is it the ferry?”

-“Con, sonar, contact bearing 175, now bearing 176.
-90RPM, twin screws, heavy cavitation, axle noise, on time according to ferry schedule.
-Contact identified as Gotland Ferry M/S Visby".
+“Con, Sonar.
+Contact bearing 175, now bearing 176.
+90 revolutions, twin screws, heavy cavitation, axle noise, on time according to the ferry schedule.
+Contact identified as Gotland Ferry M/S Visby.”